ApryseSDK/pdftron-uwp-samples/README.md

 | Sample | Description |
 |--|--|
+|[PDFViewerBarcode](./PDFViewerBarcode)| Generate and Stamp barcode/QR code in PDF files
+|[PDFViewerControl](./PDFViewerControl)| Demonstrate how to implement ViewerControl on UWP application
 |[PDFViewerUWPDemo](./PDFViewerUWPDemo)| Viewer integration using PDFViewCtrl and Annotation Tool Bar
-|[PDFViewerBarcode](./PDFViewerBarcode)| Generate and Stamp barcode/QR code in PDF files

 ## Contributing